-A. M. Dassu has used her publishing deal advances for her debut middle grade novel Boy, Everywhere to assist Syrian refugees in her city and set up a grant to support an unpublished refugee/recently immigrated writer.
-It will be published in the UK and Commonwealth in October 2020 and USA in Spring 2021.
+A. M. Dassu has used her publishing deal advances for her debut middle grade novel Boy, Everywhere to assist Syrian refugees in her city and set up a grant to support an unpublished refugee or immigrant writer.
+It was published in the UK and Commonwealth in October 2020 and in the USA in April 2021.

 She is represented by Jennifer Laughran at Andrea Brown Literary Agency Inc. You can find her on Twitter @a_reflective and Instagram @a.m.dassu

 Colour – side profile

 “Carefully researched, wholly convincing, it’s a gripping, uncompromising debut, super-charged with the power of empathy.”

 Featured in Books of the Month, Children’s Best New Novels

 Featured as One to Watch

 ‘Timely and honest, this is a story which every school should have in its library.’

 ‘Written with a deep understanding and meticulous research into similar journeys this is a book that will not leave you for a very long time… Read this book – it’s needs to be in classrooms and on bookshelves everywhere – it will change you and stay with you.’